SQL Order By Clause Example | SQL Order By Tutorial

 Select column1,column2,.. from Table_name ORDER BY column1,column2,… DESC|ASC;

-- Columns are the name which you want to display and sort accordingly.
+- Columns are the name that you want to display and sort accordingly.

 - Table_name is the name of the table.